usesummit/models/README.md

 ## How it works
 What you see in Summit when you build and host an app is an interface (canvas-based IDE) to create and connect events, define their recurring patterns, and insert SEL expressions to run when they execute.

-The documentation for SEL expressions (event types, conditionals, constants, etc.) can be found at https://summit.readme.io/docs.
+The documentation for the full library of SEL expressions (event types, conditionals, constants, etc.) can be found at https://summit.readme.io/docs.

-Since much of the work to wrap and define an application is handled on usesummit.com as part of the IDE, the text-based version of SEL (.sel) has an expanded set of rules and syntax that must be explicitly declared in order to create a working application.
+Since much of the work to wrap and define an model is handled on usesummit.com as part of the IDE, the text-based version of SEL (.sel) has an expanded set of rules and syntax that must be explicitly declared in order to create a working model.
 Namely:

 - Events may be declared/created using the event title in double quotes `"` followed by a `:` and then a SEL expression.
 - Events may be connected through routes drawn using `->`.